Fresh water engine flush setup in a trawler engine room

 Recently I pulled my heat exchanger and after cooler to get them checked, before our long trip to Mexico.
 It had been five years since the last time they were inspected and according to my mechanic, thanks to a regular freshwater flush, they still look great.

-This method may not work for every boat, so I highly recommend reading this article by Tony Athens on the Seaboard Marine website that covers this subject in detail and also explains how to set up your system:
+This method may not work for every boat, so I highly recommend reading this article by Tony Athens on the Seaboard Marine website that covers this subject in detail and also explains how to set up your system.

 Every boat is different, so your setup will differ based on your sea water intake installation.
 In our setup, the top of the sea strainer cap has been modified with the freshwater intake valve that will accept the connection from my freshwater hose.
 Word of caution; based on my own experience, make sure that you don't have any kinks in your freshwater hose.
 When you start the flush you need to insure you have good water flow.